 research

 As a recipient of the NIH F99/K00 Predoctoral to Postdoctoral Transition Award, I aim to leverage this funding to further my research as a postdoctoral fellow.
-My goal is to transition into the theoretical neuroscience space, specifically focusing on linking biophysical connectivity with emergent neural dynamics.
+My overarching goal is to create testable models that connect circuit architecture, neural population coding, and flexible cognition and yield generalizable theoretical principles for large-scale neural activity.